e3prom/rVRRPd/README.md

  * A Linux 64-bits kernel (only Linux is supported at this time)
  * [Rust Cargo](https://doc.rust-lang.org/cargo/) (required to easily compile this project and all its dependencies)
  * One or more Ethernet interface(s) (see [conf/rvrrpd.conf](conf/rvrrpd.conf) for a basic configuration example)
- * Root privileges (required to put interfaces in promiscuous mode, access raw sockets and and access kernel interfaces)
+ * Root privileges (required to put interfaces in promiscuous mode, access raw sockets and access kernel interfaces)
- * [libnl- Netlink Library Suite](https://www.infradead.org/~tgr/libnl/) (required for Linux netlink support)
+ * [libnl - Netlink Library Suite](https://www.infradead.org/~tgr/libnl/) (required for Linux netlink support)

 # Build and run
 To quickly build a development version of [rVRRPd](https://github.com/e3prom/rVRRPd), first make sure you have Rust's [Cargo](https://doc.rust-lang.org/cargo/) installed.
 The recommended way is to first [install](https://doc.rust-lang.org/cargo/getting-started/installation.html) the latest version of Cargo along with the GNU Compiler Collection (GCC) toolchain.

-You will also need the development packages (incl. headers files) of `libnl-3` and `libnl-route-3` for the Linux netlink support.
+You will also need the development packages (including headers files) of `libnl-3` and `libnl-route-3` for the Linux netlink support.

 Then build the project by using the `cargo build --release` command:
 ```